 Our mix of business among our consumer and enterprise segments is shifting, and this shift will affect our financial performance.
 We incur content costs in the form of payments to our instructors, generally determined as a percentage of total revenue generated from their content.
 These costs totaled \$109.2 million in 2019 and \$161.4 million in 2020, or 39.5% and 37.5% of total annual revenue, respectively.
 Content costs, which are included in our cost of revenue, vary significantly for our different offerings.
 For our enterprise segment, content costs are incurred based on a percentage of total subscription revenue which is allocated to instructors pro rata based on consumption of their content.
 Content costs in our consumer segment were historically primarily driven by whether the learner is acquired organically, through Udemy's marketing efforts, or by an instructor coupon.
-Beginning in May 2021, content costs for our consumer segment will be the same whether learners are acquired organically or through Udemy's marketing efforts.
-Content costs historically have been and will continue to be substantially highest for learners acquired by instructor coupon compared to learners acquired through Udemy's marketing efforts.
+Beginning in May 2021, content costs historically have been and will continue to be substantially highest for learners acquired by instructor coupon compared to learners acquired through Udemy's marketing efforts.
 Content costs for our enterprise segment are lower relative to our consumer segment.
 The mix of customer acquisition methods in our consumer segment will substantially impact our financial performance.
 In 2020, content costs as a percentage of revenue were 42% for our consumer segment and 25% for our enterprise segment.
 We presently expect that revenue from our enterprise segment will grow faster than our consumer segment, which will be beneficial to our overall margins.